Joshua Tree National Park Will Close After Visitor Damage During Government Shutdown

 "Law enforcement rangers will continue to patrol the park and enforce the closure until park staff complete the necessary cleanup and park protection measures."

-In a tweet from park officials, the closure will "allow staff to address sanitation, safety, and resource protection issues in the park that have arisen during the lapse in appropriations."
+In a tweet, park officials said the closure will "allow staff to address sanitation, safety, and resource protection issues in the park that have arisen during the lapse in appropriations."

-For the past several days, volunteers have stepped forward to help clean the park.

-The park covers nearly 800,000 acres in the Mohave and Colorado deserts east of Los Angeles and draws 4 million visitors annually.
+For the past several days, volunteers have stepped forward to help clean the park, which covers nearly 800,000 acres in the Mohave and Colorado deserts east of Los Angeles and draws 4 million visitors annually.

-The announcement is only the latest park closure prompted by the government shutdown that has resulted in overflowing toilets and trash bins as visitors enter without paying park fees.
+The announcement is only the latest park closure prompted by the government shutdown, which has resulted in overflowing toilets and trash bins.

-Parts of Yosemite National Park are closed, as well as much of Sequoia and Kings Canyon National Parks.
+Parts of Yosemite National Park are closed, as well as much of Sequoia and Kings Canyon national parks.

-On Sunday, national park officials said they would be using entrance fees to pay for operations and basic maintenance.
+On Sunday, park officials said they will be using entrance fees to pay for operations and basic maintenance.